n8henrie/n8henrie.github.io/_posts/2014-09-15-macbook-pro-sound-card-audacity-oscilloscope.md

 [0.000794, 0.000771, 0.000748, 0.000771, 0.000771, 0.0007480000000000004, 0.0007599999999999994, 0.0007590000000000001, 0.000771, 0.0007369999999999998, 0.0007600000000000003, 0.0007939999999999996, 0.0007140000000000011, 0.0007819999999999997, 0.0007709999999999991, 0.0007600000000000003, 0.0007480000000000004, 0.0007709999999999991, 0.0007480000000000004, 0.0007830000000000007, 0.0007369999999999981, 0.0007710000000000009, 0.0007589999999999993, 0.0007830000000000024]
 ```

 However, this is all predicated on the assumption that there is a 3:1 ratio of the long to short intervals.
-Because of the possibility that it’s something close to 3:1 but not quite, I was uncomfortable just _assuming_ that the pulse lengths were exactly 3:1.
+Because of the possibility that it's something close to 3:1 but not quite, I was uncomfortable just _assuming_ that the pulse lengths were exactly 3:1.
 For that reason, I also wanted to show how you can also directly measure the interval lengths by zooming _way_ in, highlighting a segment, displaying `Length` -> `Samples` down bottom, and doing some math.

 For example,